In this article a Spanish pharmacist with experience in the field of infectious diseases discusses antimicrobial stewardship in Spain.

 Article posted: 1 October 2021

 Antibiotic use and resistance varies geographically, but across the world antimicrobial stewardship (AS) and antimicrobial stewardship programs (ASPs) can serve as critical towards supporting safe and appropriate antimicrobial drug use.
 To learn about challenges from around the globe, we have been interviewing pharmacists at different countries about antimicrobial stewardship.
-So far we have has interviewed pharmacists from India, Bangladesh, Uganda, Thailand, Japan, Costa Rica, Australia, New Zealand, and Canada.
+So far we have has interviewed pharmacists from Nigeria, India, Bangladesh, Uganda, Thailand, Japan, Costa Rica, Australia, New Zealand, and Canada.

 Recently I connected with Dr. Clot Silla via Twitter.
 He is a Spanish pharmacist with advanced experience in the area of infectious diseases and antimicrobial stewardship.
 Through our correspondence the following was developed, providing a pharmacist’s perspective on antimicrobial stewardship in Spain.